kalafut/imohash/README.md

 This approach is based on a few assumptions which will vary by application.
 First, file size alone *tends*<sup>1</sup> to be a pretty good differentiator, especially as file size increases.
 And when people do things to files (such as editing photos), size tends to change.
-So size is used directly is that hash, and **any files that have different sizes will have different hashes**.
+So size is used directly in the hash, and **any files that have different sizes will have different hashes**.

 Size is an effective differentiator but isn't sufficient.
 It can show that two